ZeppelinDesignLabs/Quaverato-Harmonic-Tremolo-Pedal/README.md

 7. Flash the sketch to the pedal.
 We usually use an independent installation of AVRdUde for this, using this command line: avrdude -c usbtiny -p m328p -V -U flash:w:Quaverato_2.3.6.ino.hex

 7a.
-If your pedal does not have presets saved you can flash the dafaults by placing the quaveratoeeprom.hex file in the same place as your compiled sketch and appending " -U eeprom:w:quaveratoeeprom.hex:i" to the command line
+If your pedal does not have presets saved you can flash the dafaults by placing the quaveratoeeprom.hex file in the same place as your compiled sketch and appending " -U eeprom:w:quaveratoeeprom.hex:i" to the above command line

 That's it.
 Good luck!